Plant Nutrients and Their Roles

 The key element of chlorophyll production, Improves utilization and mobility of phosphorus, the Activator, and component of many plant enzymes, Increases iron utilization in plants, and Influences earliness, and uniformity of maturity.

-Magnesium act as a phosphorus carrier in plants and is required for better root formation and thus for better nutrient and water efficiency in plants.
-In addition, it increases iron utilization in plants, Influences earliness, and uniformity of maturity.
+Magnesium acts as a phosphorus carrier in plants and is required for better root formation and thus for better nutrient and water efficiency in plants.
+In addition, it increases iron utilization in plants and influences earliness and uniformity of maturity.

 Sulfur